joncage/ed-scout/README.md

   * This is due to the way a background watcher looks for changes in the navroute files and (via a local network link) hands over the data to the web service.
 Don't run more than one copy and it'll work fine :-)

 ## Version History

+### 1.2.3 - Stability, Logging & More info logged

+* Fixed journal updates not being detected on some machines.
+* Moved logging to `C:\Users\User\AppData\Local\EDScout\Logs`
+* Tidied up some unnecessary logging.
+* Added logging of additional information from EDSM in prep for the next release.

 ### 1.2.0 - HUD Colours & Better Journal Support